 Dr. David B. Arciniegas, M.D.

-Consulting Neuropsychiatrist, TIRR Memorial Hermann
+Director, Rehabilitation Neuropsychiatry Program, TIRR Memorial Hermann

 Dr. David B. Arciniegas is a clinician, scientist and educator whose works are focused on the cognitive, emotional, and behavioral challenges experienced by persons with traumatic and other acquired brain injuries.
 Dr. Arciniegas came to TIRR Memorial Hermann in the fall of 2012 as an affiliated physician, senior scientist and medical director for brain injury research as part of a joint faculty recruitment with the Baylor College of Medicine.